Green Apple Pediatric and Family Dentistry Office Policies:

 KEY POINT #1- NO DENTAL INSURANCE PLAN PAYS 100% OF EVERY PROCEDURE

-Dental insurance is meant to be an aid in receiving dental care.
-Many patients think that their insurance pays 90%-100% of all dental fees.
-This is not true!
+Dental insurance is meant to help patients pay to receive dental care.
+Many patients think their insurance pays 90%-100% of all dental fees, but this is not true.
 Most plans only pay between 50%-80% of the average total fee.
-Some pay more, some pay less.
-The percentage paid is usually determined by how much you or your employer has paid for coverage, or the type of contract your employer has set up with the insurance company.
-Since the recent changes to dental insurance coverage in our country, we have noticed that dental insurance coverage has been reduced by almost every dental insurance company.
-Preventive dental care which used to be covered at 100% is now being covered at a smaller percentage (between 80-90%) plus deductible applied to such preventive codes.
-Please be familiar with your specific dental plan coverage.
+Depending on the plan, some pay more, and some pay less.
+The percentage paid is usually determined by money paid for coverage or the type of contract the employer has set up with the insurance company.

 KEY POINT #2- DENTAL INSURANCE BENEFITS ARE NOT DETERMINED BY OUR OFFICE